HTTP Client¶

 HTTP Connection pooling¶

 The HTTP client in BlackSheep implements connection pooling.
 Meaning that connections to the same host and port are kept in memory and reused for different request-response cycles, when possible.
-By default, connections are not disposed as long as they are kept open.
+By default, connections are not disposed of as long as they are kept open.

 Implementation: /blacksheep/client/pool.py.